UCAS code: W302

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

-In addition, the University is investing in the ECA estate and facilities to further develop our flexible, stimulating, supportive and sustainable learning and research environment for students and staff.
+The University is investing in the Edinburgh College of Art estate and facilities.
+This will further develop our supportive, stimulating and sustainable learning and research environment.

-Further information is available on the ECA website.
+Find out more on the ECA website.

 The Music in the Community options in Years 3 and 4 involve weekly placements across the social and educational sectors in Edinburgh.